S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-We use two different datasets for our experiments: Adult and Abalone.
-The Adult dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/adult}} is a binary classification dataset with more than $48000$ instances.
-Given 14 attributes of a person, e.g. age, sex and occupation, the task is to determine whether this person earns over $50000$\$ per year.

-The Abalone dataset\footnote{\url{https://archive.ics.uci.edu/ml/datasets/abalone}} is a regression dataset containing $4177$ data instances.
-Given eight numerical attributes, e.g. sex, length and diameter of an abalone, the task is to predict the age of an abalone.
+\boldparagraph{Sensitive Datasets.} We use three datasets for our experiments: Abalone, Adult and Spambase.
+Abalone \cite{misc_abalone_1} is a regression dataset containing $4{,}177$ data points.
+Given eight numerical attributes, e.g. sex, length, and diameter of an abalone, the task is to predict its age.
+Adult \cite{misc_adult_2} is a binary classification dataset with more than $48{,}000$ data points.
+Given 14 attributes, e.g. age, sex, and occupation, the task is to determine whether a person earns over $50{,}000 \, $\$ per year.
+Spambase \cite{misc_spambase_3} is a binary classification dataset containing $4{,}601$ data points.
+Given 57 numerical attributes, e.g. frequencies of words and symbols in a mail, the task is to determine whether that mail is spam.